 - a.
 Used the IEVS to determine eligibility in accordance with the TANF State Plan. - b.
-Requested and obtained the data from the Internal Revenue Service, the Statewide Information Collection Agency, OVS, the Social Security Administration, and the c.
+Requested and obtained the data from the Internal Revenue Service, the Statewide Information Collection Agency, OVS, the Social Security Administration, and the Immigration and Naturalization Service, as appropriate, and performed the required data matching. - c.
 Properly considered the information obtained from the data matching in determining the amount of Work First cash assistance benefits.